2015 Oceania Badminton Championships

 The X 2015 Oceania Badminton Championships was the 10th tournament of the Oceania Badminton Championships.
-It was held in North Harbour, New Zealand from 12 to 15 February 2015.
+It was held on the North Shore, Auckland, New Zealand from 12 to 15 February 2015.

 Venue

-X-TRM North Harbour Badminton Centre in North Harbour, New Zealand.
+The tournament was held at the X-TRM North Harbour Badminton Centre on the North Shore, Auckland, New Zealand.

 Medalists

 Individual event

 The table below gives an overview of the individual event medal winners at the 2015 Oceania Championships.